top of page

 1. Triage Nurse

-The triage nurse will ask you questions about your symptoms, measure your pulse, blood pressure, temperature and breathing, and ask about any allergies you may have or any medications you are taking, including over-the-counter medications and/or supplements.
-This information will be recorded and given to the health-care team in charge of your care.
+The triage nurse will ask you questions about your symptoms, measure your pulse, blood pressure, temperature and breathing, and ask about any allergies you may have or any medications you are taking.
+This information will be shared with the health-care team in charge of your care.

 IMPORTANT - Please bring: your Medicare card; an up-to-date list of your medication(s), including how much, how often and why you are taking each one, as well as any allergies; a family member or friend who can provide you with support and assist you if necessary.